Khan/gae_mini_profiler/README.md

 ## <a name="bonus">Bonus</a>

 gae_mini_profiler is currently in production use at Khan Academy (http://khanacademy.org).
-If you make find good use of it elsewhere, be sure to let me know.
+If you make good use of it elsewhere, be sure to let me know.

 ## <a name="faq">FAQ</a>